marcoromanelli-github/docs/help/faq.md

 full nodes by specifying both number of nodes and cores/node together with 2 GB of memory/core, you will ask for 20 cores/node and 40 GB of memory.
 This configuration does not exist on Star.
-If you ask for 16 cores, still with 2GB/core, there is a sort of buffer within SLURM no allowing you to consume absolutely all memory available (system needs some to work).
+If you ask for 16 cores, still with 2GB/core, there is a sort of buffer within Slurm no allowing you to consume absolutely all memory available (system needs some to work).
 2000MB/core works fine, but not 2 GB for 16 cores/node.